We are here to help: your pets’ welfare is paramount to us

 During this pandemic we must play our part in protecting you and our staff as well.
 We have instigated a number of measures which we are keeping under review.
 We hope you will understand the reasons for these and bear with us as we face this unsettling time together.
 Social distancing is a vital part of keeping out hospitals in a position where they are able to treat us, or our loved ones, when we get ill.

-s📍📍📍IMPORTANT 📍📍📍National veterinary advice is that for the next 12 weeks routine face-to-face appointments are to be on a risk-assessed basis.
-This means that we are unlikely to agree to appointment requests for routine vaccinations, health checks, dental checks, nail clips, weight checks – if your pet is unwell or sore or you are worried we are still here for you!📍📍📍
+s📍📍📍IMPORTANT 📍📍📍National veterinary advice is that for the foreseeable future routine face-to-face appointments are to be on a risk-assessed basis.
+This means that we may not agree to appointment requests for some vaccinations, health checks, dental checks, nail clips, weight checks – if your pet is unwell or sore or you are worried we are still here for you!📍📍📍

 Wondering what is an emergency or how to get a consult? see our latest update here

-Before attending our clinic you are asked to review the following questionnaire – if you answer Yes to any of the points you must not attend.
+Before attending our clinic you are asked a couple of questions – if you answer Yes to any of the points you must not attend.
 Call us and we will work something out with you to assist.
-If you can, please print this off and sign it, but if you cannot a copy will be made available at reception.A link to this will be texted to you before your appointment time.
-Please read it carefully.

 When you arrive in our car park or at the street parking nearby, telephone us to say you are here.
-We will come out and collect you and escort you and your pet into the clinic.
+We will come out and collect your pet and take them into the clinic.
 Please do not come on in unescorted – we are trying to limit numbers at reception for obvious reasons.
-Please try where possible for only one adult to accompany the pet.
-Our consultation rooms are small and it will be safer to minimise numbers of humans in a small space! (mistakes happen and we might overlook someone – so if you have waited 15 minutes past your appointment time do call us!).
+Please try where possible for only one adult to accompany the pet. (mistakes happen and we might overlook someone – so if you have waited 15 minutes past your appointment time do call us!).

 These are far from ideal really, as no physical examination/handling is possible.
 Needs must on occasions, and therefore we will offer these on an ad hoc basis during office hours.
 Please telephone to request one – payment is at our usual rate and will be collected in advance.
-Please advise if you have Facetime/other facility on your device.
+We will send you a link to an easy video platform called Whereby when we book the consult.

 Food and Repeat Prescriptions including worming and flea treatments/prevention: